We’re writing this blog to get us on the same page about cabinet installation.

 Who installs the appliances?

 Dean Cabinetry does not install or move appliances in your home.
+Dean Cabinetry does not attach appliance panels though we will attach the pulls.

 Appliances should be installed after the cabinetry.
 The appliance openings will be ready for appliance installation immediately after the initial cabinetry install.
 This will allow the cabinet installers to perfectly level the cabinets.